ExplainableML/eml_website/content/events/external_events/a_workshop_2024.md

 <br/>

 ### Poster  Submission
-Poster submission applications are open to anyone working on projects related to the themes of this workshop.
-Anyone interested should submit an abstract for consideration [here](https://forms.gle/QDMrbrGM4JpzYT5V9).
-Submission will close on June 24, and accepted posters will be notified by July 1.
+Poster submission applications are open to anyone working on projects related to the themes of this workshop. ~~Anyone interested should submit an abstract for consideration.~~ Submission has been closed as of June 24, and accepted posters will be notified by July 1.
 All posters will be presented in-person on the day of the event, during the poster sessions from 15:15 - 17:00.

 ### Contact
 Do you have any questions?
 Please fill out the form [here](https://forms.gle/ezBXDfmRL6QzQnH1A) and we will reply to you as soon as we can.